test-IO/cirro-guides/src/pages/docs/zapier/use_case_1.md

 ---
-title: "Use case 1: Export Test IO Bug to Notion"
+title: "Use Case 1: Export Test IO Bug to Notion"
-description: Learn how to create Zap to export Test IO bug to Notion.
+description: Learn how to create a Zap to export a Test IO bug to Notion.
 ---

 ## Overview

-[Bug Report Export Requested trigger](/docs/zapier/triggers#bug-report-export-requested) in combination with [Fetch Bug action](/docs/zapier/actions#fetch-bug) allows you to build a workflow that exports Test IO bug to any other system which has a Zapier app.
+The [Bug Report Export Requested trigger](/docs/zapier/triggers#bug-report-export-requested) in the Test IO Zapier app, combined with the [Fetch Bug action](/docs/zapier/actions#fetch-bug), lets you export Test IO bugs to any system with a Zapier integration.

-In this use case we will demonstrate how to export a bug from Test IO to Notion using {% link href="https://zapier.com/apps/test-io/integrations" target="_blank" %}Test IO{% /link %}
-and {% link href="https://zapier.com/apps/notion/integrations" target="_blank" %}Notion{% /link %} Zapier apps.
+We'll demonstrate how to export a Test IO bug to Notion using the {% link href="https://zapier.com/apps/test-io/integrations" target="_blank" %}Test IO{% /link %} and {% link href="https://zapier.com/apps/notion/integrations" target="_blank" %}Notion{% /link %} Zapier apps.

 ## Configure export trigger (Test IO)

-1. Search for and select Test IO Zapier app.
+1. Search for and select the Test IO Zapier app.
-2. Select "Bug Report Export Requested" for the Event (required) field and press Continue button.
+2. Choose "Bug Report Export Requested" as the Event(required) field and press **Continue**.
    {% screenshot src="/assets/zapier/use_case_1/1.png" caption="Screenshot 1.
 Select a trigger" /%}

-3. On the Account tab, sign in with your Test IO API token.
+3. **(Account Tab)** Authenticate with your Test IO API token.
    {% screenshot src="/assets/zapier/use_case_1/2.png" caption="Screenshot 2.
 Authentication" /%}

-4. On the Trigger tab, select Test IO product and section.
-Select 'default-section' if a product doesn't have sections defined.
-Press Continue button.
+4. **(Trigger Tab)** Select the product and section (use 'default-section' if your product doesn't have sections).
+Press **Continue**.
    {% screenshot src="/assets/zapier/use_case_1/3.png" caption="Screenshot 3.
 Select product and sections" /%}

-5. On the Test tab, press Test trigger button.
-You can inspect the data comming from Test IO.
-Press Continue with selected record.
+5. **(Test Tab)** Press **Test trigger**.
+Inspect the sample data and press **Continue with selected record**.
    {% screenshot src="/assets/zapier/use_case_1/4.png" caption="Screenshot 4.
 Test trigger" /%}

 ## Configure fetch bug search (Test IO)

-Now we have a trigger configured which will be triggered when a bug is exported from Test IO, the next step is to fetch all the information about this bug from Test IO.
+Now that the trigger is set up, let's fetch the bug's details from Test IO:

-1. Search for and select Test IO Zapier app.
+1. Search for and select the Test IO Zapier app.
-2. Select "Fetch Bug" action for the Event (required) field and press Continue button.
+2. Select the "Fetch Bug" action and press **Continue**.
    {% screenshot src="/assets/zapier/use_case_1/5.png" caption="Screenshot 5.
 Select an action" /%}

-3. On the Account tab, press Continue button or Sign In with your Test IO API token if not signed in.
+3. **(Account Tab)** Press **Continue** (or sign in if needed).
-4. On the Action tab, fill the Bug ID (required) field with the "Bug Report Id" field coming from the previous trigger.
-Press Continue button.
+4. **(Action Tab)** In the Bug ID field, select "Bug Report Id" from the previous trigger's output.
+Press **Continue**.
    {% screenshot src="/assets/zapier/use_case_1/6.png" caption="Screenshot 6.
 Configure action" /%}

-5. Press "Skip test" button as the bug with Bug ID provided in step 4 doesn't exists in Test IO.
-Although, the sample bug data will be available for the next steps.
+5. Press "Skip test" as the bug with Bug ID provided in step 4 doesn't exists in Test IO.
+Sample data will be used for the next steps.
    {% screenshot src="/assets/zapier/use_case_1/7.png" caption="Screenshot 7.
 Test trigger" /%}

 ## Configure create database item action (Notion)

-At the previous step we fetched all the data for a bug from Test IO, the next step is to create a new database item in Notion using the received bug data.
+Let's create a new Notion database item using the fetched bug data:

-1. Search for and select Notion Zapier app.
+1. Search for and select the Notion Zapier app.
-2. Select "Create Database Item" action for the Event (required) field and press Continue button.
+2. Select "Create Database Item" and press **Continue**.
    {% screenshot src="/assets/zapier/use_case_1/8.png" caption="Screenshot 8.
 Select an action" /%}

-3. On the Account tab, press Continue button or Sign In with your Notion account.
-Provide access to the page, containing your database.
+3. **(Account Tab)** Authenticate with your Notion account and grant access to your database.
-4. On the Action tab, select Notion database and fill all the fields available for your database with data received in the previous Test IO Zapier step.
+4. **(Action Tab)** Select your database.
+Fill database fields with data received from Test IO.
    {% screenshot src="/assets/zapier/use_case_1/10.png" caption="Screenshot 9.
 Fill the fields" /%}

-5. The last fields in Notion are Content and Content Format, these fields allows to nicely display information of Test IO bug.
-Select markdown for Content Format field and use markdown syntax to compose the Content field.
+5. Choose "markdown" for Content Format.
+Use markdown syntax in the Content field to format the bug details.
 Many fields in Test IO bug data contains both versions: markdown and html.
-For example, Steps and Steps Html, Attachments and Attachments Html and etc. Press Continue button.
+For example, Steps and Steps Html, Attachments and Attachments Html and etc. Press **Continue**.
    {% screenshot src="/assets/zapier/use_case_1/11.png" caption="Screenshot 10.
 Fill content with markdown" /%}

-6. On the Test tab, press Test step button.
-This will actually create a new record in your Notion database.
+6. **(Test Tab)** Press "Test step" to create a new record in your Notion database.
    {% screenshot src="/assets/zapier/use_case_1/12.png" caption="Screenshot 11.
 Test action" /%}

-7. Go to Notion database and validate that the bug has the desired formatting.
+7. In Notion, verify the formatting of the new bug.
    {% screenshot src="/assets/zapier/use_case_1/13.png" caption="Screenshot 12.
 New record in Notion" /%}

-8. Press Open button as displayed on the previous screenshot and you will be able to see the formatted bug details.
+8. Click "Open" to view the formatted bug details.
    {% screenshot src="/assets/zapier/use_case_1/14.png" caption="Screenshot 13.
 Bug details 1" /%}
    {% screenshot src="/assets/zapier/use_case_1/15.png" caption="Screenshot 14.
 Bug details 2" /%}

-9. The last step is to publish the created Zap.
+9. Finally, publish your Zap.
    {% screenshot src="/assets/zapier/use_case_1/16.png" caption="Screenshot 15.
 Publish Zap" /%}

-**Congratulations**, you've created a new integration with Test IO using Test IO Zapier App.
-If you have a need to export Test IO bugs to any other systems, you can replace **Notion** with **other Zapier app**.
-There are Zapier Apps for **Jira, AzureDevOps, Github, Monday, Asana** and many more.
+**Congratulations!** You've successfully integrated Test IO and Notion.
+To export to other systems, simply replace Notion with the corresponding Zapier app (Jira, AzureDevOps, GitHub, etc.).

+---